vlasscontreras/nestjs-course/README.md

 ### NestJS Modules

 - Each application has ar leat one module – the root module.
-That is the starting point of the application
+That is the starting point of the application.
-- Modules are an effective way to organize components by a closely related set of capabilities (e.g. per feature)
+- Modules are an effective way to organize components by a closely related set of capabilities (e.g. per feature).
-- It is a good practice to have a folder per module, containing the module's components
+- It is a good practice to have a folder per module, containing the module's components.
-- Modules are **singletons**, therefore, a module can be imported by multople other modules
+- Modules are **singletons**, therefore, a module can be imported by multople other modules.

 A module is defined by annotating a class with the `@Module` decorator.
 The decorator provides metadata that NestJS uses to organize the application structure.